 Check out the best seat covers for Toyota Prius here!

 What is the Toyota 3.0 v6 engine?

 Produced near the 90s, the Toyota 3.0 v6 engine was released as part of the Toyota 4Runner.
 It would then get installed in other off-road Toyota cars as time went by.

 Compared to its predecessors, it’s clear that the 3.0 6V and the 2VZ engine share plenty of similarities with slight variations.

 For instance, though they both have a similar cast iron cylinder block, the 3.0 v6’s cylinder block is 20mm taller.

-As mentioned before, the engine has a similar cast iron cylinder block, only these are a bit taller.
+As mentioned before, the engine has a similar cast iron cylinder block, and only these are a bit taller.

 Plus, inside the block, the engine has an improved crankshaft featuring nine counterweights and an 82mm stroke.

-This engine has plenty of optimized features that separate it from previous models; the shape of the intake valves was improved, the exhaust valves redesigned, and there are no hydraulic filters involved.
+This engine has plenty of optimized features that separate it from previous models; Toyota improved the intake valves’ shape, the exhaust valves redesigned, and there are no hydraulic filters involved.